skrukwa/informapple/README.md

 # Informappple
 Informapple has been a personal project that I have had with me since April 3, 2015, when I registered the domain.
-For the first chapter of its life, it was a [WordPress](https://wordpress.com) blog with some custom graphics and content made by me ([Evan Skrukwa](https://www.linkedin.com/in/skrukwa)).
+For the first few years of its life, it was a [WordPress](https://wordpress.com) blog with some custom graphics and content I wrote.
 I learned the basics of [Google AdSense](https://adsense.google.com/start) and [Google Analytics](https://developers.google.com/analytics) among other things.
 Now, Informapple has been fully revitalized from scratch to become an interactive, unique, and valuable custom project.

 # Front End
-The website was written using pure HTML, CSS, and JavaScript.
-In fact, the files you see above are the files that run the website, as the website is hosted by this [Github page](https://pages.github.com) itself.
+The website was written using pure HTML, CSS, and TypeScript.
+In fact, the files you see above are the files that run the website, as the website is hosted by [Github Pages](https://pages.github.com).
+The front end is built and deployed using [Github Actions](https://docs.github.com/en/actions) to compile the TypeScript and deploy the build artifact.

 # Data Scraping
 All data processing, scraping, and classifying was done using Python.
 Initially, roughly 490GB of open-source Zstandard compressed archive files of all Reddit posts were used to find popular Apple-related news for a given month.
 Those articles were then retrieved from the web, and finally, were categorized using [Meta's BART-based zero-shot text classification model](https://huggingface.co/facebook/bart-large-mnli).